ak01sito/ak01sito.github.io/_posts/2022-17-10-dont-forget-the-best-bits.md

 1. Which user is the correct one that will give us the flag?
 2. How do we craft a modified message which the server can decrypt, if we don’t have the `key` nor the `iv` used by the server?

-# GETTING THE CORRECT USER
+# Getting the Right User

 Let’s first deal with the easier question.
 In the first file, we got quite an insistent message, telling us to "listen to new music", to "check the titles", and again telling us that music is “flipping amazing”.
 They also wrote the title ("Don't forget the best bits") again in the file, even though we could see it on the web at any point.
 Seems like they are trying to tell us something…